AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737- coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 <u>Expected results</u>:

-Coupon shouldn't be flagged as "used" if the payment failed.
+Coupon shouldn't be flagged as "used" if the payment is failed.

 <u>Actual results</u>: